YueGroup/yuegroup.github.io/_pages/home.md

 {% include particles-home.html %}

-Our group works at the interface of molecular simulation, machine-learning, statistical mechanics, and quantum mechanics towards the design of novel electrolytes and materials for energy and sustainability.
+Our group works at the interface of molecular simulation, machine-learning, statistical mechanics, and quantum mechanics towards the design of novel electrolytes and materials for energy and sustainability. test

 </div>